When Can a Juvenile Be Tried in Adult Court?

 Even while California’s law now prohibits children under 16 from being prosecuted as adults, some situations can lead to an adult trial.
 The following are some crimes that a minor can still encounter adult charges according to the California Welfare & Institutions Code Section 707(b):

 If your child is facing harsh legal consequences, contact a juvenile defense lawyer as soon as possible.
 Every case is unique and requires extensive amounts of evidence and documentation.
-With the help of an experienced lawyer, you will have someone on your side to guide you through the process.
+With the help of an experienced lawyer, you’ll have someone on your side to guide you through the process.

 In the best-case scenario, Aron Law Firm can help reduce the severity of any penalties you would face in adult criminal court, meaning you can receive a lighter sentence.
 In many cases, we can help ensure you are only penalized within the juvenile system and are not tried as an adult.